nargesrezai369/payback/README.md

 Test class path is : "com/business/payback/challengeTne".

 ## Running
+Befor test you should run the paybackApplication class.

 ### Start game
 For start the game, you should run the main method in PayBackGame class in challengeTwo package.
 At the first you should